Keke921/IP_CFR-realease/README.md

 image_name2.jpg label2
 ```

-Then read the identity.txt to load the images for training
+Then read the identity.txt to load the images for training.

 The images need to be pre-aligned before training.
-We use FAN [1] to align all images in CelebA and LFW according to the position of the eyes
+We use FAN [1] to align all images in CelebA and LFW according to the position of the eyes。

 ### Training